 - Colored nail polish can leave permanent marks on your light colored Ketubah.

 - Use a special fade proof pen for signing.
 Ink can fade over the years if exposed to UV light rays.
 Test your pen if possible to see that it writes smoothly on your Ketubah.
-Some Ketubot come with a pen.
+Some Ketubahs come with a pen.

 - Will you display it at the ceremony?
 Make sure that there is an easel available.
+If outdoors be cautious if it is breezy.

 - The wedding day can be hectic.
-Appoint somebody who will make sure that it is carefully wrapped to come home.
+Appoint somebody who will make sure that it is carefully wrapped to travel home.
 Don’t leave it in the trunk of the car for an extended period of time.
 Take it to a professional picture framer as soon as possible for archival framing to last a lifetime!
+Enjoy!